icinganalysis/icinganalysis.github.io/content/A Langmuir distribution is almost a normal distribution.md

 85-95|90|1.32|1.32|90.0|1.31|89.3
 95-100|97.5|1.49|1.49|97.5|1.47|97.0

-I do not have a copy of Clark's paper to see if things were transcribe accurately in NACA-TN-2708.
+I do not have a copy of Clark's paper to check if things were transcribed accurately in NACA-TN-2708.
-Perhaps the values from Clark used different bin sizes, that were not noted in Table IV.
+Perhaps the values from Clark used different bin sizes, that were not noted in Table IV, and they were more accurate to those.

 Rather than correcting errors, including the values from Clark in NACA-TN-2708 appears to have introduced larger errors.

 ¯\\_(ツ)_/¯

-Perhaps it is well that the alternative distributions from NACA-TN-2708 were not widely used.
+Perhaps it is just as well that the alternative distributions from NACA-TN-2708 were not widely adopted.

+The code producing the normal fit chart and the comparison tables is available in the file "naca-tn-2708.py" [^6]

+You may find a more general discussion of [NACA-TN-2708]({filename}NACA-TN-2708.md)

 ##Notes:
 [^1]: